+The most recent dilution event, which started $\sim 2.7$~Gyr ago, has the main effect of impoverishing the metallicity of the younger stellar populations \citep[see][]{PVP_Ale} and also allows us to predict the young population at subsolar [Ce/Fe] and [M/H] values seen in Fig.~\ref{fig:model}.

-In addition, we tested the effects on the model of different values for the time-scales of gas accretion in the high-$\alpha$ sequence assuming: 0.1 Gyr (as in \citealt{spitoni2022}) and 0.8 Gyr.
-We note that a longer time-scale helps to better reproduce the data by predicting higher [Ce/Fe] values, as observed.
-Different nucleosynthesis prescriptions in order to improve even more the agreement between the {\it three-infall} model and the observed \CeFe\ - especially some stars with higher [Ce/Fe] values - will be considered in a future work.
+In addition, we tested the effects on the model of different values for the timescales of gas accretion in the high-$\alpha$ sequence assuming 0.1 Gyr (as in \citealt{spitoni2022}) and 0.8 Gyr.
+We note that a longer timescale helps to better reproduce the data by predicting higher [Ce/Fe] values, as observed.
+Different nucleosynthesis prescriptions to improve the agreement between the {\it three-infall} model and the observed \CeFe\ even more,\ especially some stars with higher [Ce/Fe] values, will be considered in a future work.
 But we can already conclude that the {\it three-infall} chemical evolution model well reproduces the observed \CeFe\ abundances if a longer results time-scale for the last gas accretion is considered.

-Finally, we stress that our results are also in agreement with the model predictions of \citet{Nikos18} where the yields of massive stars of \citet{limongi2018} weighted by a metallicity dependent function of the rotational velocities have been considered.
-In Fig.~\ref{fig:model}, we also show the results for an 'extreme case'.
-We assumed the same parameter as in \citet{spitoni2022}, but considering the contribution of rotating massive stars of \citet{limongi2018} where all stars rotate with the highest initial velocity of 300 km s$^{-1}$.
+Finally, we stress that our results also agree with the model predictions of \citet{Nikos18} , who considered the yields of massive stars of \citet{limongi2018} weighted by a metallicity-dependent function of the rotational velocities.
+In Fig.~\ref{fig:model} we also show the results for an extreme case.
+We assumed the same parameter as in \citet{spitoni2022}, but considering the contribution of rotating massive stars of \citet{limongi2018}, where all stars rotate with the highest initial velocity of 300 km s$^{-1}$.
 We are aware that this choice for all stars formed at all metallicities is not physically motivated.
-However, in Fig.~\ref{fig:model}, it is possible to notice that a larger contribution of the highest velocity stars could improve the agreement with the data presented in this work.
-Nevertheless, as shown in \citet{rizzuti2019}, this 'extreme' nucleosynthesis prescription overproduces the ratio of [Ba/Fe] and [Sr/Fe] abundance ratios.
+However, Fig.~\ref{fig:model} shows that a larger contribution of the highest velocity stars could improve the agreement with the data presented in this work.
+Nevertheless, as shown in \citet{rizzuti2019}, this extreme nucleosynthesis prescription overproduces the ratio of [Ba/Fe] and [Sr/Fe] abundance ratios.